 When I first started teaching at CBC in the mid 1990’s, the college was a lot smaller and it was run on a much more informal basis.
 There weren’t a lot of official policies which made it possible to handle problems and situations on personal basis.
 It was kind of a quaint backwater in a fast changing society.
-But as the college grew and as society became more litigious things changed.
+But as the college has grown and as society grows more litigious things changed.
 There are now official policies that define exactly what will happen for almost everything that students and faculty will do.
-The college now has dozens of policies you should be aware of that spell out how you will behave as a student or how the college and it’s employees must treat you.
+The college now has dozens of policies, in addition to the dozen listed in the course syllabus, there are many other policies you should be aware of that spell out how you will behave as a student or how the college and it’s employees must treat you.
 For example there’s the Academic Honesty Policy, that defines cheating and it’s consequences, as well as the Non-Discrimination & Disability Policy which defines how the college must treat everyone in certain protected groups the same, unless you have a disability in which case special accommodations may be made.

 If you love reading legal documents and have several hours to kill you can read all of the CBC Student Policies.
 I don’t really expect that anyone will read and understand all of the policies, but I do expect that you’ll read this document which contains summaries of the Computer Science Department and CBC policies pertinent to this class.